cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

     do iter = 1 to max_iterations                                   # Start a 'do' loop that represents the entire simulation

-        DO MONTE CARLO STUFF                                        # Use DLMONTE to run the simulation as normal
+        DO MONTE CARLO STUFF                                        # Use DL_MONTE to run the simulation as normal

         if mod(iter / accept_atm_move_update) == 0                  # Execute the following lines if the step number is divisible by acceptatmmoveupdate